5T33Z0/Clover-Crate/Devices/README.md

 Affects the `AppleHDA` driver and seems to solve the problem with clicks and pops after waking up.
 There is little evidence of the effectiveness of the patch, though.

 #### ResetHDA
 Initialize the audio codec, if enabled.
 This behavior can be observed after rebooting from Windows to Mac.
+In OpenCore this feature called `ResetTrafficClass` (UEFI > Audio)

 ## Properties
 This is where Clover and especially Clover Configuration get really confusing!
 Because the term `Properties` is used 3 times in 3 different contexts.